PresidentSkroob/CS_546_Final_Project/README.md

 ###### - 1.
 QR Code: A QR code to allow someone to directly link to the website.

+###### - 2.
+Allows businesses to give credits or discounts to customers on an absolute (ex. $5 off haircuts in March) or a repeating (ex. get 5 haircuts, get the next one half off) basis.

 <b> D) Steps to Use </b>